‘All Things Garlic’ – Organic Guide to Growing Garlic

 At Adaptive Seeds garlic is one of our favorite crops.
 It is garlic seed buying season, so we thought we would share this organic guide to growing garlic.
 We cover some basic (and not so basic) info about how to grow garlic organically and care for this kitchen staple.

 First, it is good to know what different kinds of garlic are available.
-We offer three main types of garlic at Adaptive Seeds.
+We offer two of the three main types of garlic at Adaptive Seeds.

 So named because it produces a woody stem, this type of garlic is known for having fewer (4 – 12) easier-to-peel cloves than softneck garlic.
 It generally has a more pungent flavor, which many garlic lovers prefer.
 Hardneck garlic tends to have fewer of the papery sheathes both around the clove and around the bulb.
 This wrapping protects the garlic from light and changes in humidity, so hardneck garlic does not store as long as softneck.
 Generally speaking, hardnecks store well for about 3 – 4 months.
 We offer two types of hardneck garlic – Porcelain & Glazed Purple Stripe.